 Clover REST API basics

-- Use the Clover REST API best practices
+Create web apps with the Clover REST API

 Before you begin

-- Import the sample inventory.
-We’ve created a sample inventory file to help you get started with your test merchant.
-Use the dashboard inventory app to import this file.
+- Import the sample inventory to get started with your test merchant.
+See Import inventory.

 Do's